Friday, December 21, 2012

 By Dave Matlow

-UPDATE (clarifies request granted for AR program, adds attorney remarks) A Trumbull man who allegedly pointed a gun at an occupant of a car he passed in a no-passing zone in Westport in October today was granted entry into an anger management program.
+UPDATE (updated March 19, 2014 with case dismissal) A Trumbull man who allegedly pointed a gun at an occupant of a car he passed in a no-passing zone in Westport in October 2012 has had his case dismissed a year after he was granted entry into an anger management program.

-Judge William J. Wenzel in Norwalk Superior Court granted a request by Andrew Blum, 43, to enter the accelerated rehabilitation program and ordered him to appear in court in two years following what police described as a road rage incident.
+On Dec.
+21, 2012, Judge William J. Wenzel in Norwalk Superior Court granted a request by Andrew Blum, 43, to enter the accelerated rehabilitation program and ordered him to appear in court in two years following what police described as a road rage incident.
+In December 2013, Blum’s case was dismissed, according to a document from Norwalk Superior Court.

 Blum, who police said had a carry permit for the Glock .40-caliber handgun, was charged with threatening and reckless endangerment in the Oct.
 2 incident on Wilton Road.
 (See WestportNow Oct.
 2, 2012) He has been free on $2,500 bond.